 Cherry Tree Hill, located to the northeast of St. Nicholas Abbey great house, offers a commanding view of Barbados’ rugged east coast shoreline, which may have given the area special meaning to the indigenous peoples of Barbados in prehistoric times.

 Amerindian artifacts have been found in the limestone bedrock, indicating that the indigenous peoples of Barbados had exploited the forests and gullies around St. Nicholas Abbey for centuries before the arrival of Europeans.

-The natural passageway, which connects the east and west coasts of the island, was originally lined with cherry trees, but Sir John Gay Alleyne replaced them with Mahogany (Swietenia mahagoni) trees in 1746 to commemorate the Treaty of Paris.
-The first of their kind on the island, many of these original Mahogany trees stand today; the Warren Family initiated a reforestation program in 2008, planting over 130 new trees.
+The natural passageway, which connects the east and west coasts of the island, was originally lined with cherry trees, but Sir John Gay Alleyne replaced them with Mahogany (Swietenia mahagoni) trees in 1763 to commemorate the Treaty of Paris.
+The first of their kind on the island, many of these original Mahogany trees stand today; the Warren Family initiated a reforestation program in 2008, planting over 130 new trees to date.
 Visitors are welcomed to walk along the majestic avenue and enjoy the peaceful tropical surroundings and breathtaking views of the east coast.

 Sugar Cane Fields

 St. Nicholas Abbey’s 400-acre estate includes over 225 acres of sugar cane fields.
 Due to the decline of the sugar industry, the fields are presently being preserved & maintained for future use.
 Currently, 60 acres are planted and reaped annually for use by the syrup factory, and specialised cane varieties are growing in a nursery, ready for future use as the need of the syrup factory and distillery increases.

 Just off the main road that leads to St. Nicholas Abbey is a small coral rubble house that has been part of the St. Nicholas Abbey property for as long as anyone can remember.
 The house is located in the village of Moore Hill.